 Beautiful Wood: Cedar, Mahogany and So Much More

 Exotic or traditional, smooth as silk or rugged and rough, each wood species has its own special appeal.
-Our standard external surface material for our custom wood shutters is clear-grade western red cedar.
+Our standard external surface material for our custom wooden garage doors is clear-grade western red cedar.
 No man-made material can match its richly textured grain and palette of warm, mellow tones, which can range from honey gold to dark brown.
 Our customers can select Stain Grade Natural, which showcases a range of hues, or Stain Grade Select, which has more color uniformity between the individual boards.

 The beauty of wood endures year after year, but it also makes good environmental sense.
 Wood doors require much less energy to produce than steel or concrete.
 And as one of the world's only renewable building materials, wood cannot only be recycled, but regenerated as well.